tradingstrategy-ai/trading-strategy/docs/source/glossary.rst

     Fastquant

         Fastquant allows you to easily backtest investment strategies with as few as three lines of Python code.
-Its goal is to promote data driven investments by making quantitative analysis in finance accessible to everyone.
+Its goal is to promote data-driven investments by making quantitative analysis in finance accessible to everyone.
 Fastquant builds on the top of :term:`Backtrader`.
 See `Github repository <https://github.com/enzoampil/fastquant>`__.

     Base token